 Here are some of the best options to serve with Kreplach:

-- Pickled Cucumbers And Tomatoes: As mentioned earlier, pickles can still be served on the side to provide a tangy contrast to the richness of the soup and kreplach.
+- Pickled Cucumbers or Tomatoes: A tangy contrast to the richness of the dumplings.

 Ingredients